Use Self-Managed Encryption Keys in Confluent Cloud on Google Cloud

 • Importing key material is not supported.

-• The key must be for the zone selected in 2.
-Regions/zone under Create cluster.
+• The key must be in the same region as your cluster.

 Step 1: Go to the Google Cloud KMS console, copy the resource name of the cryptographic key, return to Confluent Cloud, and paste it in the Google Cloud resource name field.

-Step 2: In the Google Cloud KMS console, complete the following tasks:
+Step 2: In the Google Cloud KMS console, set the required permissions for your key as described in Manage Key Policies on Confluent Cloud.

 After completing the two steps above in Google Cloud KMS, return to Confluent Cloud and click Continue.